TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 </ul>
 ````````````````````````````````

-Here we need four, because the list marker is wider:
+Here we need 4, because the list marker is 3 characters:

 ```````````````````````````````` example
 10) foo